Birieux

-Birieux (/fr/; Beriô) is a commune in the Ain department in eastern France.
+Birieux (/fr/; Beriœx /frp/) is a commune in the Ain department in eastern France.

 Geography

 The Chalaronne forms part of the commune's northwestern border.

 History

 Birieux is first mentioned in the 12th century as a priory dependent on the abbey of l'Île Barbe à Lyon.

 In the Middle Ages, Birieux was a possession of the lords of Thoire-Villars.

 In 1789, the commune was included in the canton of Meximieux.

 Economy

 The region is primarily agricultural, producing grain and cattle.